Full question:

 Answer:

-If you are attaching any copies of important documents, write the names of these documents under the heading “Attachments” at the bottom of the page (above your signature).
 Make at least two copies of your completed answer.
-The original, with any attachments, goes to the Clerk of the Court where the lawsuit was filed.
-Look at the top of the summons to see if it was filed in the County or Circuit Civil Court.
-Once your original is filed, the court will keep you advised of all hearings so that you can continue with your defense.
-You must mail one copy (with any attachments) to the plaintiff or the plaintiff’s attorney.
-Look at the name and address on the summons to see where to send the plaintiff’s copy.
-Keep one copy in a safe place for your records.
+The original, along with any attachments, should be filed with the Clerk of the Court where the lawsuit was initiated.
+Check the summons to determine whether it was filed in County or Circuit Civil Court.
+After filing, the court will notify you of any hearings.
+Mail one copy to the plaintiff or their attorney, using the address provided on the summons.
+Keep a copy for your records.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.